6. Binary Search

 Binary Search

-lookup on sorted array!
+lookup on sorted search space!

 I guess that's just repeating the same thing twice - here's a photo: